+Some 56% of new buyers most commonly start at a third-party site and end up at a dealer website.
 Year on year, traffic to automotive research sites has increased by 12%, while dealerships have seen a 2% decrease to their websites.
 Websites such as TrueCar and Edmunds provide customers with relevant and timely information in a few simple clicks.

 This rise in popularity of ‘neutral’ information sources demonstrates the significant need for dealerships to provide the necessary information for customers in a seamless and accessible way online, so they don’t have to fish in another pond.

 Takeaway: For auto-dealers, it’s key to consider having a presence on influential and popular third-party websites both on a local and national scale as part of their marketing strategy to remain the number one choice in the buyer's mind throughout the entire customer journey.